apiato/documentation/docs/main-components/requests.md

 If you have enabled the HashID feature, that apiato provide out of the box.
 Most probably you are passing or allowing your users to pass Hashed (encoded) ID's into your application.

-Thus these ID's needs to be Decoded somewhere, apiato has a property on its Requests Components where you can specify those Hashed ID's in order to decode them before applying the validation rules.
+Thus, these IDs need to be Decoded somewhere, apiato has a property on its Requests Components where you can specify those Hashed ID's in order to decode them before applying the validation rules.

 Example: